 Provide members with efficient access to information and helpful counseling to meet their individual needs.

 Manage the assets in accordance with each plan's needs while adding value to a passive portfolio.

 Communicate effectively with all constituents, while ensuring appropriate transparency.

-Maintain a work environment that promotes employee effectiveness, morale, and retention.
+Maintain a work environment that promotes employee effectiveness, morale, safety, and retention.

 Insist on a culture of continuous enhancement to everything we do.

 DID YOU KNOW?

 KRS livestreams Board and Committee Meetings on our Facebook page.
 We invite you to join us for future meetings by going to the KRS Facebook page on the date and time of the meeting.
 You can also watch videos of prior meetings.
 Click here to view the meeting schedule.